 Learn how to cover a ceiling with Armstrong® Ceilings WOODHAVEN Planks.
-This idea supplies a no scrape, easy way for popcorn ceilings; pre-finished planks can be installed over ugly ceilings creating the most beautiful solution for your home.
+This idea supplies a no scrape, easy way to cover popcorn ceiling with planks; pre-finished planks can be installed over ugly ceilings creating the most attractive solution for your home.

 Disclosure: I partnered with Armstrong Ceilings to cover up the popcorn ceilings in our kitchen.
 All words, photos, ideas, and opinions are my own.

 We started the process of remodeling our kitchen in January of this year.
 I shared our original plan, the process of tearing out the kitchen, adding more windows to open the space up, adding new kitchen cabinets, and our DIY countertops from plywood.

-Since moving into our home in 2013, we have removed lighting from the home, and rewired to add new lighting.
-In doing so, we had to make several holes in the ceiling to do this.
+Since moving into our home in 2013, we have removed lighting from the house and rewired to add new lighting.
+In doing so, we had to make several holes in the ceiling to accommodate new lighting.

 Our home originally had popcorn ceilings, but over the years, some of it had fallen off.
 Then, we scraped the remaining popcorn before we discovered we could have used Armstrong® WOODHAVEN Planks to cover them without the process of scraping.

 As we have neared the end of the remodeling stage for our kitchen, I knew we had to come up with a plan to cover our ugly ceilings.
-Thanks to Armstrong Ceilings and the Easy Up® Installation system (the best method to cover popcorn ceilings), it was easy learning how to cover a ceiling the with Armstrong® WOODHAVEN Planks.
+Thanks to Armstrong Ceilings and the Easy Up® Installation system (the best method to cover popcorn ceilings), it was easy learning how to cover a ceiling with Armstrong® WOODHAVEN Planks.

 WOODHAVEN Woven White Planks

-The planks come in 16 different finishes from Driftwood Gray to Knotty Pine.
-For our kitchen, we went with WOODHAVEN Woven White which is one of their new textured planks and perfect for the farmhouse look we are trying to achieve.
+The planks come in 16 different finishes, from Driftwood Gray to Knotty Pine.
+We went with WOODHAVEN Woven White for our kitchen, which is one of their new textured planks and perfect for the farmhouse look we are trying to achieve.

-If you are tired of popcorn, textured, ugly or dated ceilings, or just add want to character and beauty to your space, then keep reading to see how to cover a ceiling with Armstrong WOODHAVEN Planks.
+If you are tired of popcorn, textured, ugly or dated ceilings, or want to add character and beauty to your space, then keep reading to see how to cover a ceiling with Armstrong WOODHAVEN Ceiling Planks.

 Covering an Ugly Ceiling with Armstrong® WOODHAVEN Planks